draganjancikin/knowledge-base/drupal8/README.md

 will be create folder my_site_name_dir, and put inside all necessery Drupal 8 folders and files

 * Add modules and whatever other packages as dependencies
-* Use comopser to install (download) those packages to your project
+* Use composer to install (download) those packages to your project
 * Update composer.lock file